-- IRIX NetWorker release 4.2.9 or later installed on the storage management server. - NetWorker client software, release 4.2.9 or greater, installed on the system running Oracle7 Server.
+- IRIX NetWorker release 4.2.5-B or 4.2.9-B installed on the storage management server. - NetWorker client software, release 4.2.5-B or 4.2.9-B, installed on the system running Oracle7 Server.
 If NetWorker software is not installed, refer to the IRIX NetWorker Installation Guide for instructions.